alkem-io/website/content/en/about-governance/index.md

         The board members are currently the co-founders of Alkemio Foundation.
         </p>
         <p align="center">
-        The number of board members, and hence stewards for Alkemio platform, will be expanded as the organization grows.
+        The number of board members, and hence stewards for the Alkemio platform, will be expanded as the organization grows.
         </p>
     design:
       # Use a 1-column layout